daemongloom/HP-Spectre-X2-linux-patch/README.md

 # HP-Spectre-X2-linux-patch

+Patch was merged in upstream, so new kernels have it by default.

 Small patch to enable Volume and Power keys on HP Spectre X2 (2015, Skylake) tablet.

 Ubuntu 20.04 with kernel 5.4 (intel-hid.ubuntu.patch) and mainline (intel-hid.patch) version are included.